Passage of Humaitá: The ironclads shell Humaitá

 For five months the ironclads stayed in this precarious (and, from a sanitary point of view, deplorable) position, frequently going out to shell Humaitá, but not doing much damage.
 The only installation they could clearly see to hit was the church of San Carlos Borromeo, and they fired at it.
 Wrote Burton: "The Brazilians banged at the fane persistently as an Anglo-Indian gunner at a flagstaff; and the Paraguayans at times amused themselves with repairing it."
 Another source says that church was respected at first, but then shelled on purpose because Caxias claimed it was being used as a powder magazine and a watchtower.
 Its ruins still stand today, a tourist attraction, practically the only part of the fortress of Humaitá that survives.

 According to Artur Silveira da Mota, Admiral Inácio sank into inertia, rarely leaving his cabin aboard Brasil, instead writing picturesque articles for the weekly Semana Illustrada under the pen name Leva-Arriba (Get Up and Go), "a pseudonym which circumstances did not permit him to confirm by deeds".

 The ironclads sink the chain boom's floating supports

 During this time the ironclads did perform one action favourable to the Allied cause: they sank the chain boom.

-Formidable as it was, Humaitá had an Achilles' heel.
+Formidable as it was, Humaitá had a weakness.
 According to military doctrine a chain boom should never rest on hollow floating supports, for the enemy might sink them.

 [T]he buoys must be solid, as in a dark or misty night they [hollow ones] are easily scuttled … the Boom must be quite independent of these last as to buoyancy.